git-pull/gp-libs/README.md

 _This plugin disables [pytest's standard `doctest` plugin]._

-This plugin integrates with the above module.
+This plugin integrates with the `doctest_docutils` module with pytest to enable seamless testing of docs, `conftest.py` fixtures and all.

 ```console
 $ pytest docs/